angry-bender/SUOPE/README.md

 ## Licence
-Copyright (c) 2019 Samuel Freeman - All Rights Reserved
+Copyright (c) 2019 - All Rights Reserved

 Permission is not granted without the express prior written approval from the author, to any person obtaining a copy of this software and associated documentation files (the "Software"), to copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.